amh22/ev3nts-frontend/README.md

 # Ev3nts Frontend

 A React / Next.js frontend for the Ev3nts dApp.
 RainbowKit is used to support connecting multiple wallets.
 Web3.Storage is used to store some of the event data off-chain.
 Ether.js is used to interact with the Ev3nts backend/smart contract on the Polygon Mumbai test network.
+A subgraph API is used to query the contract for event data.

 &nbsp;